 - We handle surgical error cases where the physician performed the wrong surgical procedure on the patient.

 - We handle surgical error cases where the anesthesiologist or other medical professionals administered the wrong dosage of anesthesia or other drugs.

 - We handle surgical error cases where the physician failed to diagnose or treat post-surgery complications, including post-operative bleeding, infections and strokes.

 Common Mistakes Resulting in Surgical Error

 - Performing an unnecessary surgery on a patient is surgical malpractice.
-The severity of the offense increases depending on whether it was an accident, or due to malicious intent.

 - Discharging a patient prematurely after surgery is surgical malpractice.